-Oslo University Hospital carries out more than 1.2 million advanced patient treatments annually, and has significant activity within research, innovation and education, nationally and internationally.
-The hospitals' clinical trial unit recently signed a 10-year contract with Viedoc to secure over 100 ongoing Viedoc supported studies, and the history of the collaboration speaks volumes.
+Oslo University Hospital carries out more than 1.2 million advanced patient treatments annually and has significant activity in research, innovation, and education, nationally and internationally.
+The hospitals' clinical trial unit recently signed a 10-year contract with Viedoc to secure over 100 ongoing Viedoc-supported studies, and the history of the collaboration speaks volumes.

 We caught up with Cecilie Moe, Head of Data Management at Oslo University Hospital, to discuss their clinical research support unit and better understand how Viedoc has helped them.

 Comprising four different hospitals in the Oslo region, Oslo University Hospital employs approximately 24,000 people.
 Its academic Clinical Trials Unit (CTU) is without patients but supports a wide range of investigator-initiated studies at different sites around the world and averages 20 new studies per year.
 The hospital's CTU is a complete cross-functional department with monitors, data managers, project coordinators, health economy researchers, and statisticians.
 It currently supports a diverse and impressive range of approximately 200 clinical studies on behalf of the hospital and other sponsors.

 The right digital system, procedures, and templates are critical to consistent and efficient data collection.
 A streamlined work process that includes the work of monitors, statisticians, and a research team is essential these days, and Cecile believes data managers should be involved in the entire process.